 I’m still getting to know my daughter.
 I’m so in love with her but she scares me, too.
 I don’t always have the right “fix” when she is upset.
-She is fiercely intelligent and strong willed.
-She is constantly surprising me.
-Or connecting with someone when I never could.
-Reminding me to never try to fit her in a box or compare her to other children.
+She constantly surprises me.
+Or connects with someone when I never could.
+She reminds me to never try to fit her in a box or compare her to other children.

-As my daughter grows (way too fast) I think about ways I can honor her.
+As my daughter grows, I think about ways I can honor her.

-How can I help her grow into her true self without imposing my views, insecurities, or weaknesses?
+How can I help my daughter grow into her true self without imposing my views, insecurities, or weaknesses?

 I can cherish each moment with her as we snuggle in bed together, sleeping face to face.

 I can help her as she eases into forming new relationships and meeting new people-but stay close by so she knows I’m there if she needs me.